Grantcheng/Grantcheng.github.io/20-about.md

 and Technology Normal University, Nanchang, China, in 2008, and the Ph.D. degree in Mathematics from the Department of Mathematics and Institute of Natural Science, Shanghai Jiao Tong University, Shanghai, China, in 2015.
-Now, he is a assistant professor at Shanghai LiXin University of Accounting and Finance.
+Now, he is an associate professor at Shanghai LiXin University of Accounting and Finance.
 His research interests computational and theoretical neuroscience, include understanding of the relation between structure and functions of biological neuronal networks, discovery of potential mechanisms underlying